trydydd/slimemoldgrappling/content/games/submissions/triangle/punishing_posts.md

 **Top Player**:
   * **Position**: On your knees with your partner's legs around your torso and their feet hooked together behind you.
   * **Objective**: Maintain posture and keep your hands on your opponent.
-If your post gets trapped fight out back to posture.
+If your post gets trapped fight out back to an upright posture.
   * **Constraints**: None
   * **Win Condition**: None